This is our review of the Nectar American Express credit card.

 It is a credit card, like the British Airways American Express, and not a charge card like The Platinum Card.

 The Nectar American Express card has a generous sign-up bonus.
 It offers 20,000 Nectar points which are worth £100 when spent with any Nectar partner.

 More relevant for HfP readers is that 20,000 Nectar points convert into 12,500 Avios.
-This page of ba.com explains how to convert points between the two schemes, which go across instantly.
+This page of ba.com explains how to convert points between the two schemes.

 You need to spend £2,000 within three months to receive the bonus.

 What are the rules for qualifying for the Amex Nectar sign-up bonus?

 The bonus is only available to customers who have not held a personal American Express card in the previous 24 months.
 Cards issued by MBNA or Lloyds Bank do not count.
 This article looks at which Amex sign-up bonuses you may still be eligible for.

 You will definitely receive the bonus if you are only a supplementary cardholder on someone else’s American Express card.
 As far as Amex is concerned, that card belongs to the primarily cardholder and does not make you an ‘existing cardholder’.

 If you do not qualify for the bonus, you can still apply.
 You still receive the other card benefits including the ‘no fee in the first year’.

 The American Express Nectar credit card comes with a £25 annual fee.
 For the first year, however, the card is free.
 This gives you 12 months to decide if you can spend enough on the card to justify keeping it long term.
 If not, you can cancel within the first year and will have paid nothing.